 Lima has a fun and varied nightlife, and its locals are known to love a good party.
 Generally speaking, they're very welcoming of foreigners.
 Miraflores is the best party district, and has some fantastic bars and salsa clubs.
 Visitors must be well-dressed to gain entrance to most seaside establishments.

-Lima is known to have a fun and varied nightlife and the locals love a good party and are generally very welcoming of foreigners.
-Miraflores is the best party district, with some fantastic salsa clubs and bars.
-The two most famous nightclubs in the area are Gothica and Aura, which are enormous clubs with multiple dancefloors and sea views which play all sorts of music.
-Visitors must be well-dressed to gain entrance to these seaside nightclubs.
-Although Peru is generally conservative, Lima is the most progressive city and there are many nightclubs that welcome gay and lesbian patrons, especially in Miraflores.
-Barranco also has some great after dark spots, some of the best of which can be found on the coast, near the Puente de los Suspiros (Bridge of Sighs).
-Bars tend to open at 8pm or 9pm, but many nightclubs and live music venues only open at 10pm or later; popular spots usually stay open until about 4am.
-Drinks are generally cheap in Lima, especially if you choose local varieties.
+The capital is easily the most progressive city in an otherwise conservative country.
+Many of its nightclubs welcome gay and lesbian patrons, especially in Miraflores.
+Barranco's after-dark spots are also worth visiting, some of which can be found on the coast, near the Puente de los Suspiros (Bridge of Sighs).
+Bars tend to open at 8pm or 9pm, but many nightclubs and live music venues only open at 10pm or later.
+Popular spots usually stay open until about 4am.
+Drinks are generally cheap in Lima, especially if patrons choose local varieties.
 Casinos are popular in Peru and many of the larger, upmarket hotels have casinos attached.

 Become our Lima Travel Expert

 We are looking for contributors for our Lima travel guide.
 If you are a local, a regular traveller to Lima or a travel professional with time to contribute and answer occasional forum questions, please contact us.